The Right Therapist Makes a Difference

 -

-You and I will work together to determine a plan that fits your schedule, level of time commitment, budget, etc.
+You and your therapist will work together to determine a plan that fits your schedule, level of time commitment, budget, etc.

 -